MAK20202021/Drug_Selection_Decision_Tree/README.md

 - Medicine_effect.html

 ## Discussion
-After completing this exercise, I understand how we can build Decision Tree model for selecting appropriate drug for future patient.
+After completing this exercise, I understand how we can build a Decision Tree model for selecting appropriate drug for the future patient.